salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 <h4>Configuring the SDK with CocoaPods</h4>

-1. You can obtain the JB4ASDK for iOS through CocoaPods.
-Install CocoaPods by running the command:

-		sudo gem install cocoapods

-1. Once the process completes, run this command:

-		pod init

-1. Open the new podfile in a text editor and add these lines:

-		target 'TheNameOfYourApp' do
-			pod 'JB4ASDK'
-		end

-	> Some text editors may introduce additional line breaks or unwanted lines.
-Ensure you use a text editor that does not perform these actions, such as Sublime Text.

-1. Save the file, then run this command:<br/>

-		pod install

-	> Ensure that you do not save the file with a file extension.

-1. Open up the *.xcworkspace created by the install process with Xcode and start using the SDK.
+Follow the [Cocoapods installation instructions](https://guides.cocoapods.org/using/using-cocoapods.html) using **JB4SDK** as the podfile name.
+Open up the *.xcworkspace created by the install process with Xcode and start using the SDK.

 	> Do <b>NOT</b> use *.xcodeproj.
 If you open up a project file instead of a workspace, you will receive an error.<br/>